The Board agreed that Mali has made meaningful progress with considerable improvements in implementing the 2016 EITI Standard.

 While recognising improvements in the multi-stakeholder group’s (MSG) oversight of implementation, the Board encouraged Mali to strengthen the accountability of MSG representatives to their respective constituencies.
 Mali is also encouraged to strengthen its use of EITI as a diagnostic of license allocations and transfers, while adopting a more systematic approach to following up on recommendations and assessing impact.
 The Board encouraged Mali to explore opportunities to improve government and company disclosures through systematic disclosures of data required under the EITI Standard.

 The Board has determined that Mali will have 12 months, i.e. until 17 June 2020 before a third Validation to carry out corrective actions regarding MSG oversight (1.4), license allocations (2.2), discrepancies and recommendations from EITI Reports (7.3), outcomes and impact of EITI implementation (7.4).
-Failure to achieve meaningful progress with considerable improvements across several individual requirements in the third Validation will result in suspension in accordance with the EITI Standard.
+Failure to achieve satisfactory progress in the Third Validation will result in suspension in accordance with the EITI Standard.
 In accordance with the EITI Standard, Mali’s MSG may request an extension of this timeframe, or request that Validation commences earlier than scheduled.

 Mali was admitted as an EITI Candidate in September 2007.
 The first Validation of Mali commenced on 1 July 2016.
 On 24 May 2017, the EITI Board found that Mali had made meaningful progress in implementing the 2016 EITI Standard.
 Nine corrective actions were established by the EITI Board, pertaining to the following requirements: